sigven/pcgr/docs/getting_started.rst

    `tabix <http://www.htslib.org/doc/tabix.html>`__
 -  If the input VCF contains multi-allelic sites, these will be subject to `decomposition <http://genome.sph.umich.edu/wiki/Vt#Decompose>`__
--  Variants used for reporting should be designated as 'PASS' in the VCF FILTER column
+-  Variants used for reporting should be designated as ‘PASS’ in the VCF FILTER column

 The tab-separated values file with copy number aberrations **MUST**